iosifache/DikeDataset/README.md

 ## Description 🖌️

 **DikeDataset** is a **labeled dataset** containing **benign and malicious PE and OLE files**.
-It was mainly built to be used in `dike`, an upcoming platform that uses artificial intelligence techniques in the process of malware analysis.

-Considering the number, the types, and the meanings of the labels, **DikeDataset** can be used for training artificial intelligence algorithms to predict, for a PE or OLE file, the **malice** and the **membership to a malware family**.
+Considering the number, the types, and the meanings of the labels, DikeDataset can be used for training artificial intelligence algorithms to predict, for a PE or OLE file, the **malice** and the **membership to a malware family**.
 The artificial intelligence approaches can vary from machine learning (with algorithms such as regressors and soft multi-label classifiers) to deep learning, depending on the requirements.

 It is worth mentioning that the numeric labels, with values between `0` and `1`, can be transformed into discrete ones to respect the constraints of standard classification.
 For example, if a superior malice limit for benign files is set to `0.4`, a file having the malice of `0.593` is considered malicious.

+DikeDataset was proudly used in:
+- [`dike`](https://github.com/iosifache/dike), a platform that uses artificial intelligence techniques in the process of malware analysis; and
+- ["*Toward Identifying APT Malware through API System Calls*"](https://www.hindawi.com/journals/scn/2021/8077220/), an article about the usage of transfer learning for classifying malware in advanced persistent threat families.

 ## Labels Exploration 🔍